vtexdocs/help-center-content/docs/tutorials/en/what-is-the-maximum-limit-of-promotions.md

 ---
-title: How many coupons, fees and promotions may I have in my store?
+title: 'How many coupons, fees and promotions may I have in my store?'
 id: frequentlyAskedQuestions_352
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:52.883Z